Golden-Developer/.github/profile/README.md

 ## 📞 Contact Us

-If you are interested in our services or have any questions, feel free to contact us at [email protected] We would be delighted to hear from you and discuss how we can assist you with your software development desires.
+If you are interested in our services or have any questions, feel free to contact us at contact@golden-developer.de We would be delighted to hear from you and discuss how we can assist you with your software development desires.